minseok127/HAP/README.md

 DECLARE_UNIQUE_INDEX_PKEY(pg_hap_encoded_attribute_relid_attrnum,9987,HapEncodedAttributeRelidAttrnumIndexId,on pg_hap_encoded_attribute using btree(haprelid oid_ops, hapattrnum int2_ops));
 ```
 The pg_hap_encoded_attribute catalog, unlike pg_hap_hidden_attribute_desc, contains only one entry per attribute targeted by hap_encode().
 In other words, it represents information about the table and attribute being encoded, not the descendant tables.
-It provides the necessary information to access the dictionary that maps the encoding details for the attribute.
+It provides the necessary information to access the dictionary that maps the encoding values for the attribute.

-#### hap_encode_to_hidden_attribute()
+### hap_encode_to_hidden_attribute()
 ```
 SELECT array_cat(tmparray, array_agg((<attrname>))::text[])
 INTO tmparray